 Voting Rights Activist, Selma

 After moving to Jackson, Mississippi, in 1961, Nash headed SCLC campaigns to register people to vote and desegregate schools.
 Although her work was applauded by fellow civil rights activists, she endured numerous arrests for the cause.
 In fact, she spent time in jail while she was pregnant with her first child; her crime was teaching nonviolent tactics to children.

 Nash played a major role in the Selma Voting Rights Campaign that eventually led to the Voting Rights Act of 1965.
 She was also appointed to a national committee by President John F. Kennedy that promoted passage of the Civil Rights Act of 1964.

 Early Life & Education

-Born on May 15, 1938, in Chicago, Illinois, Nash grew up in a middle-class Catholic family.
-Her father, Leon Nash, held a clerical job in the military during World War II, and her mother, Dorothy Bolton Nash, worked as a keypunch operator.
-After divorcing Leon, Dorothy married John Baker, a waiter on the railroad dining cars owned by the Pullman Company.
+Born on May 15, 1938, in Chicago, Illinois, Nash grew up middle-class and raised Catholic.
+Her father, Leon, served in the military as a clerk during World War II, and her mother, Dorothy Bolton, was a keypunch operator.
+After divorcing Leon, Dorothy married John Baker, who worked as a waiter for the Pullman Company's railroad dining cars.

-Nash, who attended public and Catholic schools, considered becoming a nun while growing up.
+Having attended both public and Catholic schools, Nash considered becoming a nun at one point in her youth.
 She also won several beauty contests as a teenager.
 In 1956, Nash graduated from Hyde Park High School in Chicago.

 Husband & Family

 Nash married fellow activist James Bevel in 1961.
 The couple had two children, Sherri and Douglass.
-Nash and her husband received SCLC’s Rosa Parks award from Dr. Martin Luther King Jr. in 1965 for their contributions to civil rights.
+In 1965 Dr. Martin Luther King Jr. awarded Nash and her husband SCLC’s Rosa Parks award for their contributions to civil rights.
 The couple divorced in 1968.

 Nash lives and works in her hometown of Chicago.
 She continues to peacefully advocate for fair housing, women’s rights and social justice.